steal1702/BoTTT-III/README.md

 -----------

 Credits:
+ - Enrii (Owner, Custom Commands)
- - DaWoblefet (Development for the VGC room)
+ - DaWoblefet (Development for BoTTT)
  - Morfent (Development of original BoTTT)
  - TalkTakesTime (Development of original BoTTT)
  - Quinella (Development of original BoTTT)

 Commands
 -----------

-A quick summary of commands can be found [here](https://pastebin.com/5GLxEt4P).
-In addition, here are the high-restriction / dev commands:
+Dev Commands -

 `reload` or `rl`- Updates the commands.js and parser.js files without needing to shut down and restart the bot.
 If you made a syntax error, you will be informed on the console and will not be able to reload until you have resolved it.